azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## House Keeping: Lab Cleanup

 Remove the sample resource group at the end of the day.
+Don't remove it for now as you will be reusing the resources in the next challenge.

 ```shell
 $ az group delete -n <yourResourceGroupName>